flatiron/viewful/README.md

 ```

 <a name="presenter"></a>
-## Creating Presenters for Isomorphic Views
+## Creating View Presenters
 A "presenter" can be considered a function which takes data and programmatically applies it to a rendered view.
+The source of the data is unknown to the View and the rendered result is unknown to the data source.

-In simple use-cases, you will not need to write a presenter as most templating languages for JavaScript support a `Render` method which takes in markup and data, and returns a rendered view.
-For Level 1 DOM rendering ( such as generating HTML ), using `Render` is sufficient.
-In most cases you won't have to think about "presenters".
+In simple use-cases, you will not need to write a presenter.
+Most templating engines for JavaScript provide a `Render` method which takes in data and applies it to a view.
+In Level 1 DOM rendering ( such as generating HTML ), using `Render` is sufficient.
+In most cases you'll just need to generate some HTML and won't have to think about a writing "presenter".

-In more advanced use-cases, such as writing Isomorphic Views that can gracefully fallback, you will want to create a presenter to act upon your view.
-This is particularly important when dealing with browser UI logic such as mouse and keyboard events.
+In more advanced use-cases, such as writing Isomorphic Views, you will want to create a presenter to act upon your view.
+This is particularly important when implementing data-binding, or dealing with browser UI logic such as mouse and keyboard events.

-**Example:**
+**Button Alert Example:**

 ```
 /myview